Photomatix for Linux User Manual

 Photomatix for Linux offers additional pre-processing options for Raw files.
 These options are automatically available when Raw files are loaded.

-The White Balance option lets you change the white balance if desired, and preview the effect of changing it.
+The White Balance option lets you change the white balance if desired.
 The default value is "As Shot", which reads the white balance setting from the EXIF metadata.
-To adjust the white balance, either select a pre-defined value from the White Balance drop-down list, or type a color temperature value in Kelvin in the text box.
+To adjust the white balance, select a pre-defined value from the White Balance drop-down list.

 The Color Primaries drop-down list provides options for converting the Raw data from the camera's native color space to the display profile of the selected value.
 Adobe RGB is the default value, and is appropriate when you want to print the resulting image.
 If you would like to display the resulting image only on the web and do not intend to print it, then select sRGB to avoid having to convert the image from Adobe RGB to sRGB.